There are six available debugging environments:

 WinDbg is a graphical-interface counterpart to CDB/NTSD and to KD/NTKD.

 Microsoft Kernel Debugger (KD) is a character-based console program that enables in-depth analysis of kernel-mode activity on all NT-based operating systems.
-You can use KD can to debug kernel-mode components and drivers, or to monitor the behavior of the operating system itself.
+You can use KD to debug kernel-mode components and drivers, or to monitor the behavior of the operating system itself.
 KD also supports multiprocessor debugging.

 Typically, KD does not run on the computer being debugged.
 You need two computers (the host computer and the target computer) for kernel-mode debugging.